-Have you ever gave a damn thought who won the biggest Jackpot in Keno and how much?
-Let me tell you, it was a 43-year-old Newcastle man who has won the biggest Keno jackpot in Australian history and the win was a whopping $7,898,799.30 – at the Northumberland Hotel in Lambton.
+Have you ever given a damn thought about who won the biggest Jackpot in Keno and how much?
+Let me tell you, it was a 43-year-old Newcastle man who won the biggest Keno jackpot in Australian history and the win was a whopping $7,898,799.30 – at the Northumberland Hotel in Lambton.

-On 10th August 2018, the Keno Mega Millions jackpot was won, which was the third 10-number jackpot – the top Keno prize – and it was the biggest cash prize ever won in the country since Keno started.
+On the 10th August, the Keno Mega Millions jackpot was won, which was the third 10-number jackpot – the top Keno prize – and it was the biggest cash prize ever won in the country since Keno started.

-He said that I believe in such things, but I can’t really believe it has happened to me.
+He said that I believe in such things, but I can’t believe it has happened to me.
 The lucky winner said he plans to retire now.
 “I’ve worked since I left school and I’m happy to be finishing up,” he said.
-In spite of having won a huge jackpot he plans to keep life simple: “I’m a laid-back person, so I’m just going to stay the same,” he said.
+Despite having won a huge jackpot he plans to keep life simple: “I’m a laid-back person, so I’m just going to stay the same,” he said.